needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/installation.md

 ## Interaction Layer Mask Updater

-You will see a prompt asking you to upgrade your interaction layers in your project assets.
+You may see a prompt asking you to upgrade your interaction layers in your project assets.
 If you're installing the XR Interaction Toolkit for the first time in your project, click **No Thanks** to skip.
 If you are upgrading from an older package version prior to 2.0.0, then it's recommended to update the interaction layer masks by clicking **I Made a Backup, Go Ahead!**.
 For more information, see [Interaction Layer Mask Updater](interaction-layers.md#interaction-layer-mask-updater).

 ![interaction-layer-mask-updater](images/interaction-layer-mask-updater.png)